Dingo: Neutering

 Owners of dingoes and other domestic dogs are sometimes asked to neuter their pets and keep them under observation to reduce the number of stray/feral dogs and prevent interbreeding with dingoes.

 Efficiency of measures

 The efficiency of control measures was questioned in the past and is often questioned today, as well as whether they stand in a good cost-benefit ratio.
 The premium system proved to be susceptible to deception and to be useless on a large scale, and can therefore only be used for getting rid of "problem-dogs".
 Animal traps are considered inhumane and inefficient on a large scale, due to the limited efficacy of baits.
 Based on studies, it is assumed that only young dogs that would have died anyway can be captured.
 Furthermore, wild dogs are capable of learning and sometimes are able to detect and avoid traps quite efficiently.
 In one case, a dingo bitch followed a dogger and triggered his traps one after another by carefully pushing her paw through the sand that covered the trap.

-Poisonous baits can be very effective when they are of good meat quality; however, they do not last long and are occasionally taken by red foxes, quolls, ants and birds.
-Aerial baiting can nearly eliminate entire dingo populations.
-Livestock guardian dogs can effectively minimise livestock losses, but are less effective on wide open areas with widely distributed livestock.
-Furthermore, they can be a danger to the livestock or be killed by control measures themselves when they are not sufficiently supervised by their owners.
-Fences are reliable in keeping dingoes from entering certain areas, but they are expensive to build, need permanent maintenance, and only cause the problem to be relocated.

-Control measures mostly result in smaller packs and a disruption of pack structure.
-Culling of dingos, particularly older animals with clearly defined territories, may be a rather counterintuitive solution used by the livestock industry, because the empty territories are taken over by younger, less experienced individuals.
-Predation then often increases, as the younger dingoes tend to be more curious and impulsive, and less wary of human activity than their older counterparts.
-Additionally, removing adults from a family group prevents them passing learned behaviours, such as avoidance of human areas, on to their offspring.
-Nonetheless, it is regarded as unlikely that the control measures could completely eradicate the dingo in Central Australia, and the elimination of all dingoes is not considered to be a viable option.

-One study has indicated that culling a small percentage of immature dingoes on Fraser Island had little significant negative impact on the overall island population, though this is being disputed.